 Water emergencies include: (1) lack of water which requires storing water, and (2) contaminated water which requires filtering.
 In early 2021 a bad winter storm caused the water system in Mississippi to fail.
 Residents required bottled water.
 Stored water would have made this bad situation much more bearable.
-Proper filtering or purification can correct contaminated water.
+Contaminated water can be filtered or purified.

 In an emergency you need a way to filter and store clean, drinkable water.
 FEMA recommends a 3-day supply of water but I recommend storing two weeks of water per person.
 Budget one gallon of water per day per person.
 Water filtration and storage is easy and affordable with some BPA-free containers and a quality water filter.